 Where to get the free fitness trainer session

 I got mine at a military base, where the gym and group classes are free.
 They offer 4 free fitness sessions with a trainer for military dependents and retired military.
 More sessions are available for active duty personnel.
 For me, four days is sufficient to get an exercise routine situated.
 It’s free.
 I’m not going to complain.
 My trainer is available on the floor should I have more questions or need more assistance.
-That’s what they are there for, she said.

 All I did was walked in at a military base gym and inquired.
 I filled up paperwork and set up a schedule to meet a trainer the week prior.
 Check out your local military base if you have access to one if you need some assist on achieving your fitness goals on a budget.

 Some base gyms also allow for civilian sponsored guests for a fee, some not at all, just have to ask, if looking to have a friendly face in the crowd.
 Some gym offer free trials, just go ahead and ask.
 Some even offer promotional free 30-day membership.
 They do exist.

 Goals for next week

 I want to sit down with her and set a routine for me to follow.
 I work best when I can see what I need to get done, as opposed to winging it and doing what I feel like doing.
 Having it on paper helps motivate me.

 She will also do some measurements.
 Technically, it was supposed to be done on the first week.
 No biggie.

 I eat way more calories than I burn.
 So, in order for me to cut my abdominal, I will need to have a calorie deficit, most importantly, I need to decrease my carb intake.
 I’m not going to lie, carb is life for me!
 This one will be harder than working out.